Concurrent Alcohol and Valium Abuse

-There are several alcohol and Valium facts that everyone should know.
+There are several facts about alcohol and Valium use that everyone should know.
 Like alcohol, Valium is a central nervous system depressant.
 Valium is typically used to treat anxiety, panic attacks, insomnia and seizures.
 Although Valium can be used to get positive results in medical settings, it is also a prescription drug which can be addictive and has the potential to be abused.
-Abuse of Valium can cause individuals to feel an intense feeling of euphoria, or a “high.”
+Abuse of Valium can cause individuals to feel intense feelings of euphoria, or “highs.”
 Valium should not be taken in conjunction with alcohol, and mixing the two drugs together can lead to overdose and even death.
 If an individual is struggling with either alcohol or Valium abuse, they should seek medical treatment from a professional, either at a traditional medical facility or at a rehab facility.

 If an individual is suspected of having a Valium or an alcohol addiction, they should immediately seek help at a medical facility or enroll in a rehab program.

 Concurrent alcohol and Valium-related problems need to be confronted and treated as soon as possible.
 Both alcohol and Valium are potentially addictive when used separately.
 When they are used together, the symptoms of both drugs are enhanced, as is the danger to the individual taking the substances.
 Symptoms of mixing alcohol and Valium include memory issues, impaired coordination, shallow breathing, fainting, drowsiness, dizziness, difficulty concentrating and medical poisoning.

 Death may also result from Valium overdose or alcohol overdose.
 Most medical professionals prescribing Valium make it explicitly clear to their patients that using the drug with alcohol can cause death and should not be done under any circumstances.
 Valium and alcohol use is dangerous and should be treated immediately.
 Find out more about the harmful effects of Valium use and how to help a Valium addict when you call our helpline free at .